Calculating... until our next FREE Code-Along Session. Secure your spot now

 Or watch this YouTube video that explains Five’s Table Wizard:

 EXPERT TIP: Five automatically creates Primary Keys, and Foreign Key fields when you establish a relationship with another table, for you.
-This means that when you create a new table from scratch and inspect its fields, you will find that Five has automatically added an additional field, the Primary Key, to your table.
+This means that when you create a new table from scratch and inspect its fields, you will find that Five has automatically added the Primary Key to your table.
 The field is always named “TableNameKey” and is stored as a GUID.
-This is where Five stores primary keys for you.
-So there’s no need for you to create a separate field to serve as a primary key.
+There is no need for you to create a separate field to serve as a primary key.

 To view keys, click on Data and then Database Modeler.
-The database modeler visualizes your database schema for you and shows you all of your tables and their relationships.
+The database modeler visualizes your database schema and shows you all of your tables and their relationships.

 3. Create a GUI with Forms

-Once your database tables are set up, you can start creating your GUI by adding forms.
+Once your database tables are set up, you can start creating your CRUD GUI by adding forms.

 Simply click on Visual, and then Form Wizard in the Menu on the top.